 Healthcare Compliance and Cloud Computing

-The fundamental premise of the Cloud: provide a computing model to enable ubiquitous, convenient, on-demand network access.
-The Cloud is a shared pool of configurable computing resources (servers, networks, storage, applications, and proprietary services) to rapidly provision with minimal management or provider interaction.
+The fundamental premise of the cloud is to provide a computing model to enable ubiquitous, convenient, on-demand network access.
+The cloud is a shared pool of configurable computing resources (servers, networks, storage, applications, and proprietary services) that can be rapidly provisioned with minimal management or provider interaction.

-Cloud compliance within the Healthcare space continues to be identified as a pivotal facet to protecting patient data.
+Cloud compliance within the healthcare space continues to be identified as a pivotal facet for protecting patient data.
 Cloud innovation continues to evolve, and lax protection cannot be permitted.
 There is no resolution in sight to skyrocketing ransomware and malicious code attacks.

 The following post highlights a few of the challenges and innovations healthcare organizations face in a world of increasing cloud adoption and rampant cyber-raids.